-Students who do not complete a college preparatory high school program may also gain regular admission if they satisfy the ACT's College Readiness Benchmarks (new scores as of September 2013) on the ACT assessment, or earn a score of at least a 1550 on the SAT assessment which does include the writing component.
+Students who do not complete a college preparatory high school program may also gain regular admission if they satisfy the ACT's College Readiness Benchmarks (new scores as of September 2013) on the ACT assessment, or earn a score of at least a 1550 on the SAT assessment which does include the writing component (SAT test scores prior to March 2016).

 ACT College Readiness Benchmarks Section Test Score

 English 18

 Math 22

 Reading 22

+Science 23

-3 While Top 10 percent or IB admission is automatic, the documents described above must be submitted by the admission deadline in order to take advantage of the automatic admission.
+&lt;sup>1 While Top 10 percent or IB admission is automatic, the documents described above must be submitted by the admission deadline in order to take advantage of the automatic admission.